pokt-network/pocket/docs/contributing/contribution/development.md

 ## Testing Phase

-After a PR has been created, wait for the automation test suite to complete. it is desirable to have some community members review and test locally the PR, by providing feedback on the PR comments.
+After a PR has been created, wait for the automated test suite to complete. it is desirable to have some community members review and locally test the PR, by providing feedback on the PR comments.

 ## Review Phase

-Wait a couple of days to collect comments from other contributors.
+You should wait for 2 days to collect comments from other contributors.
 Make sure to respond, eventually fix, and mark all the comments as done.
 Wait for the commenter to acknowledge the answer or the fix of its comment.

+If you didn't get a proper review after 2 days, we should re request the review.

 ## Actors Approvals